 The Research Campus are running a wildlife project, which has included recording some fascinating videos of wildlife on the campus, such as the amazing video of the badger below.
 For more information, please view the latest update, or visit (and bookmark) their YouTube channel.

-The Parish Council are pleased to announce that we intend to bring back the Babraham Bash in 2018, to give the villages an opportunity to get together, have some food and drink, and to meet their representatives on the Parish Council.
-Planning is still in it’s very early stages, so we would like any ideas or suggestions from the villagers as to what sort of things they’d like to see at the event.
-Please send your comments through to firstname.lastname@example.org, and we’d be delighted to take them in to consideration.
+The Parish Council are pleased to announce that we intend to bring back the Babraham Bash in 2018, to give the villagers an opportunity to get together, have some food and drink, and to meet their representatives on the Parish Council.
+Planning is still in its very early stages, so we would like any ideas or suggestions from the villagers as to what sort of things they’d like to see at the event.
+Please send your comments through to email@example.com, and we’d be delighted to take them in to consideration.

 Orchards East is an exciting new environmental and cultural project covering six counties in the East of England – Bedfordshire Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
 Funded by the Heritage Lottery Fund, the Landscape Group in the School of History … Continue reading →